xchrishawk/racket99/README.md

 To keep true to the spirit of the challenge, only a limited subset of Lisp functions are used to implement the problems themselves (basically those which would be available in most implementations of Lisp).
 These include:

 - add1
+- and
 - car/cdr (and variants like cadr)
+- cond
 - cons
 - equal?
+- if
 - list
 - list?
+- or
+- not
 - null
 - null?
 - sub1